layilin/SP23-33852/_texts/full-text.md

 [^f140n3]: An acute or high fever or a disease that causes such.
 Often used to refer to malaria.

 [^f140n4]: Gilmore identifies this line as an adaption from John Armstrong's description of a lung infection in *The Art of Preserving Health* (1744).

-[^f140n5]: Cowitch \(*Mucuna pruriens*\) is a viny plant that produces severe itching after contact with skin.
-Was used on sugar plantations as compost, forage, and cattle feed.
-Its seeds destroy intestinal parasites.
-Likely native to tropical Asia and possibly Africa.

-[^f140n6]: Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 ---